Best Solar Charger For Backpacking Adventures

 Last Update:

-From cell phones and GoPros to Kindles and power banks, these days backpackers are carrying more power-hungry gadgets in their packs than ever before.
-While running out of juice on some of these items might cause a minor inconvenience, with others it could spell disaster.
+From cell phones and GPS to Kindles and power banks, backpackers now carry more power-hungry gadgets than ever.
+Some gadgets running out of juice may be an inconvenience, whilst with others it could spell disaster.
+But on longer backpacking or thru-hiking trips, how can you make sure they stay charged?

 • Editor’s Choice: BigBlue 3